kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

         // Used is the current observed total usage of the resource in the namespace
         // +optional
         Used ResourceList
-+       // PodClassResources contains the enforced set of pod-level class resources available.
++       // ClassResources contains the enforced set of available class resources.
-+       PodClassResources []ClassResourceInfo
++       // +featureGate=ClassResources
-+       // ContainerClassResources contains the enforced set of container class resources available.
++       // +optional
-+       ContainerClassResources []ClassResourceInfo
++       ClassResources ClassResourceQuota
  }